tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field/user.md

 <EndpointBadge method="POST" url="https://api.tapeapp.com/v1/app" />

 A user field can be created as part of an App creation.
-Here is an example request body for creating an excerp for a meetings app within a workspace with ID 1.
+Here is an example request body for creating an excerpt for a meetings app within a workspace with ID 1.
 The app contains a `single_user` field "Note taker", and a `multi_user` field "Participants".
 Other useful fields for a meetings app, like "Date", "Location" or "Notes" are omitted for brevity.

 <Tabs defaultValue="curl">